 This section's pages go into various aspects surrounding my ham radio interests and activities.

-Station - Summary and pictures of my current station along with pictures from previous stations
+Station - Summary and pictures of current and previous QTHs

 Organizations - Amateur radio organizations that I am currently a member of, or those in the past

 Licenses - highlights of the licenses held since becoming a ham

 QSL Cards - QSL cards of mine from over the years